Darker Than Amber (1970)

 an extensive section on "Darker than Amber."

-At first, Robert Culp was to be cast as Travis McGee.
+It tells that at first, Robert Culp was to be cast as Travis McGee.
 But Culp fell

 through, much to MacDonald's relief: "Culp was a disaster,"